shyam100v/cs4641Project/README.md

 Gradient Boosting Regressor is a form of tree ensemble model which builds an ensemble of weak predistion models.
 A new tree is trained at each step additively over the previous stage with the loss function as the residual error from previous stage.
 The [sklearn.ensemble.GradientBoostingRegressor model](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) from sklearn module is used in this analysis.
 The data collected using the YouTube API is used to train and test the model with the number of views of a video as the target label.
 As stated in the above sections, the logarithm of the number of views is closer to a normal distribution and is hence used in place of the absolute value of number of views for training and testing.

+__Data preparation__:
+The collected data is first filtered to exclude outliers in the number of views.
+For this analysis, only the videos that have a view count between 1000 and 10 million are used.
+The logarithm of the number of views, likes and dislikes is shown below.
+It is seen that they roughly follow a normal distribution.

+MDI feature importance

 ## Our Analysis and Insights